 Media study

-To find out the best media for growth of the pathogen, cultural and morphological parameters viz., radial growth, colony, pigmentation, substrate colour, morphology of mycelium and sporulation i.e., number and size of spores and septation of spores of the pathogen under study i.e., Fusarium udum.
+To find out the best media for growth of the pathogen, cultural and morphological parameters viz., radial growth, colony, pigmentation, substrate colour, morphology of mycelium and sporulation, i.e., number and size of spores and septation of spores of the pathogen under study, i.e., Fusarium udum.
 A total of nine media including water agar as check were used to find out the best suitable media for growth of test pathogen and compare the cultural and morphological parameters of the pathogen on different media.
 20 ml of media was poured each Petri plate.
 5 mm discs were cut with the help of sterilized cork borer from the margin of a 4 days old culture grown on PDA.
 One disc of culture was placed in inverted position in the centre of each Petri plate.
 The three replications were maintained for each treatment and observations on radial growth of the test pathogen was recorded at 48 hrs interval and continued till the test pathogen covered full plate in any treatment.

-Table 1: Detailes of media used
+Table 1: Details of media used